nigelhorne/NJH-Snippets/README.md

 Short C program to show the different formatting options with printf.

 ## geo-free-test

 Use addresses in a Gedcom to generate addresses to test Geo::Coder::Free:

+## whosonfirst-download

+Download and unback the latest files from https://dist.whosonfirst.org/bundles/

 # LICENSE AND COPYRIGHT